 - Includes excursions and tours with superb private guides

-- Machu Picchu - 1 night: spectacular day hikes to and around this stunning icon
+1 nights: spectacular day hikes to and around this stunning icon

-- Cusco - 2 nights: walk the streets of the captivating and bustling former Incan capital
+2 nights: walk the streets of the captivating former Incan capital

 All itineraries are fully customizable.
 We will send you a personalized variation that reflects your interests and travel dates at no extra cost.
 Call to discuss your travel plans with one of our Specialists who know this region firsthand.

-Arrive to Lima, former capital of the Spanish empire in the Americas, and transfer to your first class hotel in the Miraflores district, Lima’s main cultural and commercial district.
+Arrive to Lima, former capital of the Spanish empire in the Americas, and transfer to your first class hotel in Miraflores, Lima’s main cultural and commercial district.
 This is a great area for strolling around and is home to many of Lima’s best restaurants.

-Fly to Cusco / Sacred Valley of the Incas / Pisac Ruins
+Fly to the Sacred Valley of the Incas

 Fly over the Andes to Cusco, the ancient capital of the Incan Empire.
-When you land in Cusco you will be met at the airport by a local representative who will transport you to the Sacred Valley of the Incas, a long fertile river valley surrounded by snow capped peaks that lies between Cusco and Machu Picchu.
+Your local guide will meet you at the airport and take you to the Sacred Valley of the Incas, a long, fertile river valley surrounded by snowcapped peaks that lies between Cusco and Machu Picchu.

 Visit remarkable Incan sites and small towns at Pisac, and do some hiking down from the ruins.
 Afterward you will stop for a lunch at a great small restaurant founded by a renowned local chef.
 Your private guide will be there to help you make the most of the entire experience.

 Continue your adventure with one of the best one-day mountain biking trips you could find anywhere.
-Non-technical and almost all downhill, you start near the town of Chincheros and descend past the unique Incan site of Moray and the village of Maras, and finally past the ancient salt pans below Maras to the valley floor.
+Non-technical and mostly downhill, you start near the town of Chinchero and descend past the unique Incan site of Moray and the village of Maras, and finally past the ancient salt pans below Maras to the valley floor.
 Celebrate your arrival with a first class picnic lunch.